timkuijsten/mongovi/README.md

 # mongovi

 mongovi is a cli for MongoDB.
-In non-interactive mode it properly integrates into shell pipelines using [MongoDB Extended JSON].
+In non-interactive mode it integrates into shell pipelines using [MongoDB Extended JSON] to read from stdin and write to stdout.
 In interactive mode both Emacs-like and vi-like [key bindings] are supported via [libedit].
+Furthermore tab-completion of commands, databases and collections is supported, as well as the common `cd` idiom to move around between different databases.

-Status: **release-candidate**, make sure you have backups of your database
+Status: **release-candidate**, make sure you have backups of your database.

-mongovi is primarily developed and tested on OS X 10.11, Debian and Ubuntu.
+mongovi is primarily developed on OS X 10.11 and tested on Debian and Ubuntu.

 ## Installation